demarcomf/NY-Citi-Bikeshare/README.md

 ## Summary
 All findings lead to the fact that working men should be targeted by this subscription service.
 One caveat being that you cannot compare such a smaller, different city like Des Moines to NYC.
 It just doesn't translate so this data could be entirely wrong.

+Two suggested visualizations to make this actually work would be to compare heat maps of NYC to Des Moines, geographically speaking.
+Population is a big factor in the amount of users you will obtain in this business model.
+Another visualization would be, common commuting methods in Des Moines.
+If they have to travel long distances, are bikes even viable?
+Only one way to find out.